-- service_excludes This variable may be used to exclude a service from a host.
-It addresses the situations where a set of serices is inherited from a pack or attached from an hostgroup, and an identified host should NOT have one (or more, comma separated) services defined.
+- business_impact_modulations This variable is used to link with business_impact_modulations objects.
+It will allow such modulation to apply (for example if the host is a payd server, it will be important only in a specific timeperiod: near the payd day).
+Look at business_impact_modulations objects for more details. - icon_set This variable is used to set the icon in the Shinken Webui.
+For now, values are only : database, disk, network_service, server - maintenance_period Shinken-specific variable to specify a recurring downtime period.
+This works like a scheduled downtime, so unlike a check_period with exclusions, checks will still be made (no "blackout" times). announcement - service_overrides This variable may be used to override services directives for a specific host.
+This is especially useful when services are inherited (for instance from packs), because it allows to have a host attached service set one of its directives a specific value.
+For example, on a set of web servers, HTTP service (inherited from http pack) on production servers should have notifications enabled 24x7, and staging server should only notify during workhours.
+To do so, staging server should be set the following directive: service_overrides HTTP,notification_period workhours.
+Several overrides may be specified, each override should be written on a single line.
+Caution, service_overrides may be inherited (through the use directive), but specifying an override on a host overloads all values inherited from parent hosts, it does not append it (as of any single valued attribute).
+See inheritance description for more details. - service_excludes This variable may be used to exclude a service from a host.
+It addresses the situations where a set of serices is inherited from a pack or attached from a hostgroup, and an identified host should NOT have one (or more, comma separated) services defined.
 This allows to manage exceptions in the service asignment without having to define intermediary templates/hostgroups.
-See inheritance description for more details. - labels This variable may be used to place arbitrary labels (separated by comma character).
+See inheritance description for more details.
+This will be ignored if there is service_includes - service_includes This variable may be used to include only a service from a host.
+It addresses the situations where a set of serices is inherited from a pack or attached from a hostgroup, and an identified host should have only one (or more, comma separated) services defined.
+This allows to manage exceptions in the service asignment without having to define intermediary templates/hostgroups.
+See inheritance description for more details.
+This variable is considered before service_excludes - labels This variable may be used to place arbitrary labels (separated by comma character).
 Those labels may be used in other configuration objects such as business rules grouping expressions. - business_rule_output_template Classic host check output is managed by the underlying plugin (the check output is the plugin stdout).
 For business rules, as there's no real plugin behind, the output may be controlled by a template string defined in business_rule_output_template directive. - business_rule_smart_notifications This variable may be used to activate smart notifications on business rules.
 This allows to stop sending notification if all underlying problems have been acknowledged. - business_rule_smart_notifications By default, downtimes are not taken into account by business rules smart notifications processing.
 This variable allows to extend smart notifications to underlying hosts or service checks under downtime (they are treated as if they were acknowledged). - business_rule_host_notification_options This option allows to enforce business rules underlying hosts notification options to easily compose a consolidated meta check.
 This is especially useful for business rules relying on grouping expansion. - business_rule_service_notification_options This option allows to enforce business rules underlying services notification options to easily compose a consolidated meta check.
-This is especially useful for business rules relying on grouping expansion. - trigger_name This options define the trigger that will be executed after a check result (passive or active).
-This file trigger_name.trig has to exist in the trigger directory or sub-directories. - trigger_broker_raise_enabled This option define the behavior of the defined trigger (Default 0).
-If set to 1, this means the trigger will modify the output / return code of the check.
-If 0, this means the code executed by the trigger does nothing to the check (compute something elsewhere ?)
-Basically, if you use one of the predefined function (trigger_functions.py) set it to 1
+This is especially useful for business rules relying on grouping expansion. - snapshot_enabled This option allows to enable snapshots snapshots on this element.